 Address Your Cover Letter to a Specific Person

-Whenever possible, do some digging to find out the person’s name, reading your cover letter and resume.
-Some hiring managers may not care that the letter is addressed specifically to them; however, why not set yourself apart from the competition?
-Most importantly, do not send a generic cover letter used for every executive or management position you apply for.
-This could potentially turn off a hiring manager and not get you that interview.
+Whenever possible, dig out the person’s name, reading your cover letter and resume.
+Some hiring managers may not care that the letter is explicitly addressed to them; however, why not set yourself apart from the competition?
+Most importantly, do not send a generic cover letter for every executive or management position you apply for.
+This could turn off a hiring manager and not get you that interview.

 If you are applying via email, do not attach your cover letter.
 Copy and paste it into the body of the email.
 Some hiring managers will go straight to the resume and bypass the cover letter altogether.
 You can review other samples here.

 An executive cover letter is your opportunity to provide open-ended value statements on what you can offer the company in that specific position.
 Executive branding in your job search letters is critical in all your documents, including your LinkedIn profile.

 Scrutinize the job posting and pick out the necessary qualifications, key requirements, and organizational priorities and match your achievements to those needs.
 Make it plain and clear that you have what it takes to deliver results on these essential things.

 For example, if a company values honesty, financial transparency, and giving back to the community, mention that you are a: